 A report published by the House of Lords’ environment and climate change committee in October 2022 said that the government’s approach to guiding people on how best to tackle the climate crisis was muddled and inadequate.
-It urged that a third of the UK’s emissions reductions must come from people changing their behaviour.
+It urged that a third of the UK’s emissions reductions must come from people changing their behavior.

 The report warned that the UK’s requirement to cut emissions to net zero by 2050 was gravely at risk.
 It suggested that a third of the reductions required to meet the interim target of reducing emissions by 78% in 13 years must come from people changing how they travel, what they eat and how they heat their homes.